 We were torn on whether to visit Westminster Abbey on our trip.
-Living in Europe, we see a lot of churches so I wasn’t sold on whether or not to wait in the queue and pay (a hefty fee, too) to go in.
+I wasn’t sold on whether or not to wait in the queue and pay (a hefty fee, too) to go in.

 The verdict with kids over 10?
 Find the time to go, there’s a lot to see and learn.
 Westminster Abbey has been the center of the British monarchy and the Church of England for centuries, since 1090.
 It’s old!
 Still a functioning church so it’s closed on Sundays for tourists, my kids learned the entire British monarchy lineup in the first half hour of the audio tour.
 One of the most beautiful churches in the world, plan to spend some time either with the audio tour or better yet, a tour guide.
 We did the audio tour, but in hindsight, I think I would have preferred the live guide.

 Inside the abbey is the Coronation Chair minus the Stone of Scone, which now rests safely in Scotland.
 A story not to miss.
 More than 3,000 people including royalty and famous people — writers and poets — are buried or commemorated in the Abbey.